-The International Standard for the Protection of Privacy and Personal Information was first adopted and approved by the World Anti-Doping Agency Executive Committee on 9 May 2009.
-The enclosed represents version 2.0 which becomes effective as of 1 June 2009.
+The International Standard for Protection of Privacy and Personal Information was first adopted and approved by the World Anti-9 May 2009 and came into effect 1 June 2009.
+The enclosed ISPPPI incorporates revisions to the ISPPPI and was approved at the World Conference on Doping Agencyin Sport in Johannesburg by the WADA Executive Committee on 9 May 2009.
+The enclosed represents version 2.0 which becomes effective as of 1 June 2009.15 November 2013.
+It will come into effect on 1 January 2015.